Dipen0210/Dipen0210/README.md

 ### 👨‍💻 About Me

 - 🌟 **Summary**:
-Passionate about building intelligent systems that solve real-world problems at scale, with a background in software engineering and machine learning/AI.
+Passionate about building intelligent systems that solve real-world problems at scale, with a background in Machine Learning/AI and software engineering.

 - 💡 **Current Focus**:
  Building scalable **AI/ML models** and developing efficient software solutions for the Finance, Healthcare, and Automation industries.